Dikerogammarus haemobaphes: Identification

 Dikerogammarus haemobaphes have a semi-transparent, white body consisting of a head, thorax, and abdomen.
 Their body consists of seven segments, each with a pair of pereopods (walking legs).
 These shrimp are different from other gammarid species as their peduncle, flagellum of antennae, and gnathopods have short bristles rather than long ones.
 Males average 16 mm in length, but can grow up to 21 mm.
 Females range between 7-15 mm long.

 Habitat preferences

 Dikerogammarus haemobaphes have a wide salinity tolerance and are able to live in fresh and brackish water.
 They are also considered a eurythermal species, because they can tolerate a wide range of thermal temperatures.

 Demon shrimp feed on sediments, detritus, unicellular and filamentous algae, and small crustaceans.
 These shrimp prefer living in coarse grained cobble substrates, but can be found in all types of substrate.
-Demon shrimp are also commonly found in the same environment as Dreissena polymorpha, or zebra muscles.
-It has been found that Dikerogammarus haemobaphes prefer living on top of zebra muscle shells rather than other substrate types.
+Demon shrimp are also commonly found in the same environment as Dreissena polymorpha, or zebra mussels.
+It has been found that Dikerogammarus haemobaphes prefer living on top of zebra mussel shells rather than other substrate types.